richrosenthal/enGagement_project/spec.md

 Ensure that users can't modify content created by other users /*Users cannot modify non-owned gages*/
 Include user input validations
+/*Used date type to prevent users from putting in non-dates into fields*/

 BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)